-Excel is a spreadsheet organized into rows and columns.
-The rows are arranged in number order, the columns are assigned letters.
+An Excel spreadsheet is a grid of "cells" and is organized into rows and columns.
+The rows are arranged in number order, and columns are assigned letters.
+Each cell has a unique "cell reference" - a way to identify that cell.
+Cell references are simply where the columns and rows meet.